NoroffFEU/social-media-client/README.md

 npm run test-e2e
 ```

 ## Contributing
 Feel free to contribute.
 The workflow and master branches are protected, and only pull requests are allowed.

+## Issues and Discussions
+Please use these for any input and posting of issues.